 No. The UAAO authorizes University Approved Absences for significant health conditions and/or personal/family emergencies that require the student to be absent for a period of time (generally 5 or more days), not for common illnesses.
 This policy does not change an instructor’s authority over class attendance related to students with commonly occurring or other requests to miss class.

-When students have common illnesses, professors have the authority to work with them on their absence.
+When students have common illnesses, professors have the authority to work directly with them on their absence request.
 University Approved Absences are reserved for significant health conditions and flu-like symptoms generally do not meet the criteria.
-We encourage professors to consider common illnesses and work directly with students when possible.
+We encourage professors to consider absence needs due to symptomatic common illnesses and work directly with students when possible.

 My student informed me they are experiencing Covid-19 symptoms, what should I tell them to do?

 Faculty have the authority to provide flexibility to students who are experiencing Covid-19 symptoms and need diagnostic testing or medical help without notification from the UAAO.

 As of May 11, 2023, Covid-19 is no longer classified a public health emergency according to the U.S. Department of Health and Human Services.
 Covid-19 continues to be a societal challenge that is considered endemic.
 Effective August 21, 2023, for purposes of UAAs, Covid-19 will be treated similarly to other respiratory or gastrointestinal illnesses.